obuwunkunubi/vpn-container-network-monitor/README.md

 This script monitors a VPN container and its dependent services to ensure everything stays connected and functioning properly.
 It's specifically designed for container setups where dependent containers are connected to a VPN container's network, with their ports being exposed through the VPN container.
 If a service loses connectivity, the script will automatically attempt to restart it.

+> **Note:** This script was developed as a workaround for [Gluetun VPN issue #641](https://github.com/qdm12/gluetun/issues/641) where containers in the VPN network sometimes lose connectivity while the VPN container remains running.

 ### Key Features

 - ✅ Checks if VPN container is running and connected